 WHAT IS CONSIDERED RECKLESS DRIVING IN FAIRFAX COUNTY?

 Reckless driving in Fairfax is defined under Virginia reckless driving law.
 Exceeding the speed limit is the most common reason for a reckless driving charge.
-Under Virginia Code Section 46.2-862, drivers may be accused of reckless driving when they are speeding at least twenty miles per hour over the posted speed limit or over eighty miles per hour regardless of the posted speed limit.
+Under Virginia Code Section 46.2-862, drivers may be accused of reckless driving when they are speeding at least twenty miles per hour over the posted speed limit or over eighty-five miles per hour regardless of the posted speed limit.
 Additionally, under Virginia Code Section 46.2-852, irrespective of the maximum speeds permitted by law, you may be charged with reckless driving when you drive a motor vehicle on any highway recklessly or at a speed or in a manner to endanger the life, limb, or property of any person.
 You can receive a reckless driving charge for a plethora of other reasons:

 - Aggressive driving